Current status: open and active. Updating.

 Brothers in Arms

-Mantis Boxing vs Ultimate Boxing
+Mantis Boxing vs Supreme Ultimate Boxing

-Although Táng láng quán (praying mantis boxing 螳螂拳), and Tài jí quán (Supreme Ultimate Boxing 太极拳) have very different purposes in today's world, they share so much in common as fighting arts from the Qing dynasty, China, that I believe they are intertwined in history.
+Although Táng láng quán (praying mantis boxing 螳螂拳), and Tài jí quán (Supreme Ultimate Boxing 太极拳) have very different purposes in today's world, they share so much in common as fighting arts from the Qīng dynasty, China, that I believe they are intertwined in history.

 Shared techniques, principles, and geographic location all hint to a broader cross-pollination of Chinese boxing techniques in this time period, and region.
+The reality is, these styles have more in common with one another than any defining uniqueness.

 Below is a work in progress but it is far enough along that I can share it.